Getting married in Saudi Arabia

 Marriages in Saudi Arabia

-Age for getting married: Since 2018, the maximum age for Saudi women to marry a foreigner, was set at 50.
+Since 2018, the maximum age for Saudi women to marry a foreigner was set at 50.
+The minimum age for a Saudi woman to marry a foreigner is 25.
 At the end of 2019, the Ministry of Justice issued an order to the court that marriages with individuals aged below 18 years must be referred to special courts.
 Although there is no official ban on the notoriously known child marriages, this is a step forward with tackling the practice.

-Consensual union: Consensual union is not recognised by the Sharia law, therefore, by the authorities in Saudi Arabia, as well.
+Consensual union, or partnership, is not recognised by the Sharia law, therefore, by the authorities in Saudi Arabia, as well.
 It is rather a crime, to have sexual relations, let alone - to get pregnant and deliver out of wedlock in the country.

-Wedding ceremonies: Like in the other GULF countries, weddings in Saudi Arabia are big and lush feasts with huge guests lists.
+Like in the other Gulf countries, weddings in Saudi Arabia are big and lush feasts with huge guests lists.
 Usually, male and female guests are not celebrating together, so the women can dance, with uncovered faces, fancy coiffures, wearing luxury evening gowns, instead of their abayas.
 Photos, as you might have guessed, are not allowed.

 Divorce in Saudi Arabia